 - You’re worried your premium will go up

-1. You Can’t Afford to Pay Your Deductible
+1. What Happens if You Can’t Pay Your Car Insurance Deductible?

 One clear disadvantage of filing with your insurance company is that you’ll have to pay your deductible up front.
 If that isn’t an option for you, then you may be better off playing the long game and filing with the at-fault driver’s insurance company.